Fleming Prize Lecture

 Nominations for the Prize are welcome from any member of the Microbiology Society, regardless of membership period or category.
 Nominees do not have to be a member of the Society.

 Successful nominees and awardees will be notified by the end of November.
 Each Prize winner is also awarded £1,000.

 Details of the nomination process, award criteria and administration are available below.

 The following playlist includes some of the lectures from our previous Fleming Prize winners.

 We welcome nominations for early career researchers who have achieved an outstanding research record within 12 years of being awarded their PhD.
 Years may be added to this total in respect to substantive reasons, which could include maternity/paternity leave, long-term sickness, or similar reasons.
 If you have any questions about eligibility, please contact [email protected].

 All nominations should be accompanied by a CV pro forma at the time of submission.
-The deadline for 2022 nominations is 27 May 2021.
+The deadline for 2022 nominations has now passed.
 If you require inspiration for your nomination, please see the example nomination forms based on real previous winners, available on the Prize Lectures page.

 After nominations are received, an appointed Prize Award Panel, chaired by the General Secretary of the Society, will be responsible for presenting a shortlist for the Prize Medal and a recommendation for all other Prize winners to Council for acceptance when they meet in September.
 The successful recipient will be invited to accept, and the recipient will be formally announced in Autumn.